dojoengine/dojo-starter/README.md

 Explore and interact with your locally deployed world!
 This guide will help you fetch schemas, inspect entities, and execute actions using `sozo`.

-If you have followed the example exactly and deployed on Katana, you can use the world address generated to either
+If you have followed the example exactly and deployed on Katana, you can use the world address generated to either:

-- as an argument to `--world` when calling `sozo` commands
+- use as an argument to `--world` when calling `sozo` commands
-- add it to [Scarb.toml](Scarb.toml) like so
+- add it to [Scarb.toml](Scarb.toml) under `[tool.dojo.env]` table like so

     ```toml
     [tool.dojo.env]